Hurrah and One for Luck – picnic bench with flagpole

 For Family, friends and colleagues.
 For summer.
-‘Hurrah and one for Luck’ or in danish ‘Hurra and then a long one’
+‘Hurrah and one for Luck’ or in danish ‘Hurra and then the long one’

 Bird Knop, a bird box made in a garden shed.

-In the spirit of garden shed production the bird box is made using aluminum sheet, some spare wood and a coat of paint.
-The 2006 SE exhibition was named Vennelyst after a Kolonihave association in Copenhagen, This could be a long story.
+In the spirit of garden shed production, the bird box formed as birds, are made using metal sheet, some spare wood and a coat of paint.
+The 2006 SE exhibition was named ‘Vennelyst’ after a Kolonihave association in Copenhagen, this could be a long story.
 Kolonihave associations are small allotted areas of land that, back in history were set aside for use as weekend gardens for people that live in the more built up areas of Copenhagen.
 They vary from vegetable gardens to small gardens with wooden houses that people live in, weather permitting.